rob333/flutter_mediator_simple/README.md

 ## State Management with Animation
-By using [flutter_animate] animation can easily add to the mediator variable.
-If animation is needed every time the mediator variable changes, just add a `ValueKey` to the `animate`.
+Animations can easily add to the mediator variable by using [flutter_animate].
+If animation is needed every time the mediator variable changes, adds a `ValueKey` to the `animate`.
 For example, [example/lib/main.dart]
 ```dart
   Subscriber(
     () {